schmich/purify/README.md

 - DNS nameservers can be set on your router or on individual devices
 - Phones must be rooted to set DNS for cellular networks
 - Flush your device's DNS cache to notice immediate effects
-  - macOS: `sudo dnscacheutil -flushcache; sudo killall -HUP mDNSResponder`
+  - macOS: `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder`
   - Windows: `ipconfig /flushdns`
   - Chrome: `chrome://net-internals/#dns`
   - Phones: Reboot